 Documents & Resources for Investigators

 Johns Hopkins maintains data sets for its own institutional and compliance purposes in a number of domains that may be of interest to researchers.
 These data sets are often subject to laws or policies that are distinct from the Common Rule or HIPAA, or may be information that Johns Hopkins considers proprietary.
 In recognition of our role as a research institution, access to these data sets may be permitted for JHU researchers under protocols approved by a JHU Institutional Review Board (“IRB”), and with the additional review and approval of the offices outlined below for the various data categories.
-Access to these data sets is conditioned on researchers demonstrating appropriate data security practices, removing identifiers to the maximum extent practicable and requiring any collaborators outside of Johns Hopkins to enter into appropriate Data Use Agreements.
-Compliance with FERPA policies (if applicable), and the JHU Policy on Personally Identifiable Information must be demonstrated by the researcher requesting data access.
+Access to these data sets is conditioned on researchers demonstrating appropriate data security practices, removing identifiers to the maximum extent practicable and requiring any collaborators outside of Johns Hopkins to enter into appropriate Data Use Agreements (DUAs).
+Compliance with FERPA (if applicable), and the JHU Policy on Personally Identifiable Information must be demonstrated by the researcher requesting data access.

 Please click here to identify the institutional party responsible for different data types.